-While Lara Croft has visited Maya sites in southern Mexico in the past (see Tomb Raider: Underworld), there’s absolutely no reason for the intrepid adventurer to pass up the chance to explore the ruins of one of the largest urban centres of the Americas.
-Only a small fraction of the thousands of ancient structures and burials at Tikal have been excavated and Lara could have a field day trying to decipher the texts carved onto the stelae recovered from the site.
+While Lara Croft has visited Maya sites in past games, there’s absolutely no reason for the intrepid adventurer to pass up an opportunity to explore the ruins of one of the largest urban centres of the Americas.
+Only a small fraction of the thousands of ancient structures and burials at Tikal have been excavated to date.
+Lara could have a field day trying to decipher the texts carved onto the stelae recovered from the site.

 With temples named “Temple of the Great Jaguar” and “The Lost World Pyramid”, who could resist the urge to book a flight to Guatemala?

 Looking for a little more Star Wars archaeology and/or travel tips?
 Here’s a list of articles and videos you should check out!

 - 17 ‘Star Wars’ Locations That Actually Exist (CNN Travel)

 - Leftover Star Wars Sets Near Tozeur, Tunisia (Atlas Obscura)